augustorl/augustorl/README.md

 ## Hey, you found me!
-I am a self-taught Fullstack developer working at [Rhizom](http://rhizom.me) to build scalable & pixel perfect applications and Dapps using Web3.
+I am a self-taught Fullstack developer working at [Rhizom](http://rhizom.me) to build scalable & pixel perfect Dapps and other Web3 solutions.

 ### ⚙ Techs used: <a href="https://pt-br.reactjs.org/"> React,</a> <a href="https://www.typescriptlang.org/"> Typescript</a> and  <a         href="https://nodejs.org/en/"> NodeJS</a>.